torhve/lua-resty-letsencrypt/README.md

 TODO
 ====

-- Specify allowed host names
+- Request multiple domains in certs.
 - Alternative storage for certs/account (i.e. redis)
 - Extensible caching
 - Rate limits so we ensure we don't send too many requests to LetsEncrypt